-Sixth Form Admission Policy 2021-22
+Sixth Form Admission Policy 2023-24

-St Thomas More Roman Catholic High School and Sixth Form College was founded by the Catholic Church to provide education for students of Catholic families.
+St Thomas More Catholic High School and Sixth Form College was founded by the Catholic Church to provide education for students of Catholic families.
 The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and Articles of Association and seeks at all times to be a witness to Jesus Christ.
 Whenever there are more applications than places available, priority will be given to Catholic students in accordance with the oversubscription criteria listed below.
 As a Catholic school, we aim to provide a Catholic education for all our pupils.
 At a Catholic school, Catholic doctrine and practice permeate every aspect of the school's activity.
 It is essential that the Catholic character of the school's education be fully supported by all families in the school.
 We, therefore hope that all parents (see note 11) will give their full, unreserved and positive support for the aims and ethos of the school.
 This does not affect the right of an applicant who is not Catholic to apply for and be admitted to a place at the school in accordance with the admissions arrangements.
+Bishop Bewick Catholic Education Trust is the admissions authority and is responsible for determining the admission policy.
+The local authority coordinates the admissions process on behalf of the Trust.
+The administration and operation of the admission policy is delegated by the Trust to the Local Governing Committee.
+The admission policy criteria will be dealt with on an equal preference basis.